fabianaiolfi/eu-policy-feedback/README.md

 - Compare policy summary, preamble (like Hix Høyland (2024)) and entire text to evaluate output
 - Approaches
   - 0-shot: Query a single law and ask ChatGPT to place it on a left-right scale.
 Query must clearly explain economic/social left-right dimension
-  - Compare and rank: Comapare two policy and pick the more left one.
+  - Compare and rank: Compare two policies and pick the more left one.
 Then apply Elo ranking.
   - In order to overcome problem that distance between laws is unclear: Somehow combine scores from other techniques in order to retrieve ideological “distance” between laws
   - See also: BradleyTerry algorithm (applied [here](https://onlinelibrary.wiley.com/doi/full/10.1111/ajps.12703))